Jodie O'Connell experienced the healing power of horses at an early age.

 On the first day of summer vacation in 1985, O'Connell went to work at a small market in her hometown of Branford, Conn.
 A man came in to order hamburger, giving her specific instructions to grind the meat three times.

-She recalls counting the times the meat had run through the
+She recalls counting the times the meat had run through the grinder, and next seeing her fingers get caught in the blades.

 From that day on she would have to learn how to negotiate life without the use of her dominant hand.